 1. Bodrum Peninsula

-From 2020 to 2020, it has 32,801 inhabitants and has a surface area of 656,06 km2.
-It takes 50 minutes by boat to get to Kos from Bodrum, with at least three companies providing services many times a day.
+From 2020 until today, Bodrum has 32,801 inhabitants covering a surface area of 656,06 km2.
+It takes 50 minutes by boat to get to Kos from Bodrum, with at least three companies providing transportation services many times a day.

 The culinary experience is incredible.
-The meal is nutritious and well-known for its classic Mediterranean flavors.
-Plants such as chicory, radish leaves, bull mallow are preparation of vegetable meals.
-Su boregi), stuffed zucchini blossom (kabak cicegi dolmasi), smoked eggplant combined with yogurt (kopoglu mezesi), gypsy salad (cingene salatasi), purslane salad with yogurt, bitter orange marmalade, and pickled cucumbers, among others.
+The meals are nutritious and well-known for their classic Mediterranean flavors.
+Plants such as chicory, radish leaves, bull mallow are used for making vegetable meals.
+The best ones are stuffed zucchini blossom (Kabak cicegi dolmasi), smoked eggplant combined with yogurt (kopoglu mezesi), gypsy salad (cingene salatasi), purslane salad with yogurt, bitter orange marmalade, and pickled cucumbers.

 2. Patara Beach

-If you are a walking aficionado, you will enjoy doing activities in Turkey.
-One of them is only a 20-minute walk from the beach.
-There are the Taurus Mountains, with pure and fresh air overlooking the mountain and a wonderful stroll to the hills.
-Kaputas beach may be accessed by boat, while famous beaches like Oludeniz, Saklikent, and Kas are accessible by local public transport services called dolmus.
-The hamlet of Gelemis is near the beach, and individuals who spend their vacation in that area usually opt to stay in Glamis village.
+Kaputas Beach may be accessed by boat, while other famous beaches like Oludeniz, Saklikent, and Kas are accessible by local public transport services called dolmus.
+The town of Gelemis is near the beach and individuals who spend their vacation in that area usually choose to stay in Gelemis village.
 The village also offers a variety of local eateries and sophisticated restaurants.
-In addition, there are several nightclubs and bars in the vicinity so that you won’t have the chance to be bored at night.
+In addition, there are several nightclubs and bars in the area.

 3. Cesme Peninsula